milvus-io/milvus/tests/python_client/README.md

 4. Install with KinD

-> For test purpose, we recommend installing Milvus with KinD.
-KinD supports ClickOnce deployment of Milvus and its test client.
+> For test purposes, we recommend installing Milvus with KinD.
+KinD supports the ClickOnce deployment of Milvus and its test client.
 KinD deployment is tailored for scenarios with small data scale, such as development/debugging test cases and functional verification.

 - **Prerequisites**